The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 Once UNHCR refers a person to a government, that government decides whether it will resettle an individual.
 The government stages of the process also usually take several months or longer.
 For the United States, this process can take several years.
 Most governments also require interviews and paperwork to decide whether to resettle an individual.
 Many governments have additional requirements for refugee resettlement.

 Governments can reject people from refugee resettlement.
-Information for people who receive rejections from the United States for refugee resettlement is available here.
+Information from IRAP for people who receive rejections from the United States for refugee resettlement is available here.

 Refugees who are resettled can usually travel with their spouse and minor children.
 Governments have different limitations on family reunification.
-This website provides some information on family reunification in Canada, Germany, and the United States.
+Information from IRAP on family reunification in Canada, France, Germany, Sweden, and the United States is available here.

 UNHCR’s Resettlement Handbook is available in English here.
 It describes UNHCR processes and standards.